PostHog/posthog.com/contents/blog/early-stage-analytics.md

 ## The 80/20 of early-stage startup analytics

-As much as we value analytics, we believe the best way to create a successful startup is to spend time building a better product, not analytics analysis.
+As much as we value analytics, we believe the best way to create a successful startup is to spend time building a better product, not obsessing over data.
 To ensure you have time to build, here's what we recommend to get the most benefit from analytics in the shortest time.

 ### 1. Set up and watch session recordings